anon-real/contract-testing/README.md

       .tokens(new ErgoToken("f9e5ce5aa0d95f5d54a7bc89c46730d9662397067250aa18a0039631c0f5b809", 1000))
       .build()
 ````
 This is the user's output box.
-Notice that there is 1k SigUSD in it which suggests that 1k Tether is swapped with 1k SigUSD.
+Notice that there is 1k SigUSD in it which suggests that his 1k Tether is swapped with 1k SigUSD.

 ## Signing the Transaction
 ``` scala